-Possible liability for third party claims may cause payment delays or losses.
 The transfers of receivables from CNH Capital America LLC to us and from us to each trust are intended to reduce the possibility that cash flows from the receivables will be subject to claims other than the rights of investors in the securities issued by the trust and of the parties to the applicable transaction agreements.
 However, if applicable federal or state consumer protection laws are violated, a trust could be liable to the obligor, as an assignee of any of the affected receivables.
 Under the related transaction agreements, we must repurchase any affected receivable from the trust.
 If we fail for any reason to perform our repurchase obligation, you could experience delays or reductions in payments on your securities as a result of any liabilities imposed upon your trust.

 Similarly, as to any trust that holds any equipment subject to leases, state laws differ as to whether an owner of leased agricultural, construction or other equipment is liable to anyone who suffers injury to person or property in an incident involving the equipment.
 You could experience delays or reductions in payments on your securities if liability of this type were imposed on your trust, and the coverage provided by any available insurance is insufficient to cover that loss.

-Defaults on the receivables may cause payment delays or losses and could adversely affect the price of your notes.
+You will rely primarily upon collections on the receivables in your trust for payments on your securities.
+Your securities may have the benefit of a spread account, subordination of one or more other classes of securities and/or one or more other forms of credit enhancement specified in the related prospectus supplement.
+This credit enhancement will cover losses and delinquencies on the receivables up to some level.
+However, if the level of receivables losses and/or delinquencies exceeds the available credit enhancement, you may experience delays in payments due to you or may not ultimately receive all interest and principal due to you.
+Such defaults or failure of the receivables to perform as anticipated could also adversely affect any credit ratings on the notes, which could limit your ability to resell your notes and/or adversely affect the price of your notes.